 Below are descriptions of commonly used tests.

 The ACT college readiness assessment is a standardized test for high school achievement and college admissions.
 If the essay section is included, the ACT also meets the NC homeschool testing requirement.
 The ACT code for NC is 969-999.
 Cost: $70

-California Achievement Test (Cat/5®)
+California Achievement Test (CAT)

 The California Achievement Test®, Fifth Edition (CAT/5®) is a nationally standardized achievement test for grades K-12.

-The TerraNova test is a nationally-recognized, norm-referenced, standardized achievement test for grades K-12.
+The TerraNova test is a nationally recognized, norm-referenced, standardized achievement test for grades K-12.

 Iowa Test of Basic Skills and Iowa Test of Educational Development